Nikoletos-K/Entity-resolution-SIGMOD-2020/README.md

 #### Stochastic GD
 This algorithm was implemented as part of the second implementation and in short, the model accepts the vector data and for each of them finds the loss and the gradient and updates the stored weights.
 For this algorithm we observe the following:

--It takes more seasons than the other to converge, but the convergence effort is not smooth due to the constant change of weights.
+- It needs more epochs than the other to converge, but the convergence effort is not smooth due to the constant change of weights.
 - Significant reduction of the model training time.